yurimalheiros/trackmac/README.rst

 |:kbd:`--help`           |Show this message and exit.                                          |
 +------------------------+------------------------------------+--------------------------------+

-If you do not want to track for some applications,just type
+If you do not want to track for some applications, just type

 .. code:: bash